Monthly Archives: February 2020

 Groan, grumble, rattle, hum.
 Your air conditioner makes a lot of noise each time it kicks on.
 Sure, it cools your home, at least adequately enough for now, but you worry when you hear it do its thing.
 Are those noises normal or is your AC unit struggling to start up and keep running when you need it most?

 These aren’t necessarily questions you want to answer, but you likely will have to sooner than later when your air conditioner breaks down.
 Whether it was because of age or an undiagnosed problem, you’ll know.

 Instead of investing in another traditional air conditioner, you were thinking of perhaps making the switch to a ductless air conditioning system instead.
 However, you don’t want to hear all that noise, even if the AC is running optimally.
 How much noise would a ductless air conditioner make, anyway?

 Once you make the changeover to mini-split style air conditioning, you probably won’t ever want to go back.
-M
+Many

 You’re always interested in learning new ways to increase the value of your home.
 It’s not that you plan on moving anytime soon.
 Rather, you’re all about the peace of mind in knowing that, should you move, you could likely earn more on your home resale than what you spent on it.

 In making decisions conscious of driving up your home’s value, you may wonder about making the switch to ductless air conditioning.
 Could this change increase your home value or will that value take a hit?